 There’s also the stunning new 16-bit card art that eases up on the super deformed style of the original game in favour of slightly more traditional portraits from the brands in question.

-Luckily a crazy-good English translation patch exists for Japanese ROMs where, once again, the fans have done some truly amazing work in making the game playable for Western audiences!
+Luckily an excellent English translation patch exists for Japanese ROMs where, once again, the fans have done some truly amazing work in making the game playable for English-speaking audiences.

 Games like this don’t always need to be complex or flashy in order to be good and SNK vs. Capcom: Card Fighters Clash is one of the best proofs you’ll ever find of that fact.

 To this day, I own at least 8 original cartridges for this game and with very good reason.
-This is one of the most playable and addictive handheld titles ever made, card battle or otherwise, and it’s been a measuring stick that I’ve used for every digital card game since.
+This is one of the most playable and addictive handheld titles ever made, card battle or otherwise, and it’s been a measuring stick for every digital card game I’ve played since.